The Pain of Exercise

 Note the theme here – researchers proposing that inactivity caused by muscle pain in FM may result in deconditioning which exacerbates the initial problems.
 Reduced capillary production, increased heart rate low blood volume, poor blood vessel functioning, etc. can all be consequences of, or be worsened by, deconditioning.

 Chronic Fatigue Syndrome (ME/CFS)

 ME/CFS studies have suggested low blood flows (low oxygen states) are important.
-Vermeulen et. al concluded that the reduced aerobic metabolism found in ME/CFS was probably due to low blood flows (read oxygen flow) to the mitochondria.
-Natelson concluded that the 20% reduction in aerobic capacity he found in people with ME/CFS was probably due to low blood flows caused by autonomic nervous system problems.
+Vermeulen et. al concluded that the reduced aerobic metabolism found in ME/CFS was probably due to low blood flows (read reduced oxygen flow) to the mitochondria.
+Natelson concluded that the 20% reduction in aerobic capacity he found in people with ME/CFS was probably due to low blood flows caused by autonomic nervous system dysfunction.

 The fact that several popular drugs used in ME/CFS/FM effect sympathetic nervous system functioning and the blood vessels suggests they may be alleviating low oxygen states.

-Other drugs that reduce SNS activity such as tricyclic antidepressants, duloxetine, pregbalin (lyrica), venlafaxine and pindolol have been helpful in FM and other pain disorders.
+Other drugs that can reduce SNS activity such as tricyclic antidepressants, duloxetine, pregbalin (lyrica), venlafaxine and pindolol have been helpful in FM and other pain disorders.

 If low oxygen states are causing body-wide pain in ME/CFS and fibromyalgia then pushing patients with low aerobic capacity could be a recipe for more pain.
 High amounts of aerobic exercise in FM typically result in more pain while lower levels of exercise can be helpful.
 Some evidence suggests that short bouts of presumably non-aerobic resistance exercise can reduce pain and increase parasympathetic nervous functioning and heart rate variability.